oxyoxy1/JujuWHORE/README.md

 ## Overview

 **JujuWHORE** is a Discord bot designed to assist and further immerse users while gaming in Discord.
 It provides several features to enhance the gaming experience, including interactive mechanics and entertainment for your server.
+Due to the nature of this bot and the amount of channel/role IDs that you manually need to enter, this program will never be compiled into an EXE.
+Despite this fact, I've finally decided to make the ultimate companion bot for Jujutsu Infinite on Discord publicly available!
+Obviously due to the complexity of this bot, most without prior programming experience should avoid this project of mine.
+However, if you can utilize this in a large server I could imagine you having a decent time.
+I implement it in my friends server.
+Try it out!

 ---